LLMs Faithfully and Iteratively Compute Answers During CoT: A Systematic Analysis With Multi-step Arithmetics: Linear probing

-where, $\bm W_{t,l,v_{i}} \in \mathbb{R}^{|D| \times d}$ and $\bm b_{t,l,v_{i}} \in \mathbb{R}^{|D|}$ are the weight and bias parameters of the probe, respectively.
-The symbol $\hat{\cdot}$ is used to refer to the model's estimate.
+where, $\bm W_{t,l,v_{i}} \in \mathbb{R}^{|D| \times d}$ and $\bm b_{t,l,v_{i}} \in \mathbb{R}^{|D|}$ are the trainable weight and bias parameters of the probe, respectively.
+The symbol $\hat{\cdot}$ refers to the model's predicted answer.
 We train the probes using stochastic gradient descent~\cite{Robbins1951ASA} to minimize the cross entropy loss.
 The hyperparameters are listed in Table~\ref{table:probing_hyperparameter} in the appendix.

+Each probe classifier is trained with 10,000 of $\bm h_{t,l}$ from training instances and then computes the accuracy with 2,000 hidden states from test instances.